 For divorcing couples who meet certain eligibility requirements in their state (usually must have no children and minimal property/assets), a streamlined divorce process called “summary” or "simple" divorce (or dissolution) may be an option.
-Following is a discussion of the advantages of the summary divorce process and the typical eligibility requirements couples must meet in order to take advantage of summary divorce.
+Basically, this type of divorce is best suited for couples with no major disputes over property or other issues.

 Summary Divorce vs. Traditional Divorce

 The summary divorce or dissolution process is a more simplified (and usually faster) method of legally ending a marriage.
 Specifically, when compared to the formal divorce process, summary divorce/dissolution will almost always involve:

 Most states offer some form of summary divorce to couples meeting certain eligibility standards.
 Though eligibility for summary divorce varies from state to state, they typically include the following: